In this post, you will learn how to knit garter stitch.

 Insert your right-hand needle into the first stitch on the left-hand needle, going up into the back of the stitch.

-Wrap the working yarn that is attached to the ball, around the right-hand needle.
+Wrap the working yarn that is attached to the ball, around the right needle.

 The yarn should be wrapped counterclockwise so that it comes between the two needles.

-Then you need to slide the right-hand needle under the left-hand needle, catching the wrapped yarn and bringing the needle to the front.
+Then you need to slide the right-hand needle under the left needle, catching the wrapped yarn and bringing the needle to the front.

-You have just made one knit stitch and can continue to knit the other stitches in the row.
+You have just made one knit stitch and can continue to knit the next stitch and then the other stitches in the row.

-Knit every stitch across the row, then turn the work and continue to knit every stitch across that row.
+Knit into a new stitch (the next stitch) and again into every stitch across the row, then turn the work and continue to knit every stitch across that row.

 Repeating this process creates garter stitch.